nxp-auto-goldvip/gvip/can-gw/README.rst

  - CAN to ETH routing through M7 core.
    The CAN packets are sent from Linux and received on the M7 CAN driver from where they are passed to the AUTOSAR COM stack which forwards it to the PFE2.
 The format used for the ethernet packets is UDP.
+ - IDPS filtering.
+   IDPS is provided by Argus Cyber Security (https://argus-sec.com/) and it is only a trial of the full product.
+   For the full feature set of this IDPS please contact Argus.
+   Every CAN frame shall undergo inspection by an IDPS library supplied by Argus.
+The library inspects CAN frames based on a preconfigured set of deterministic rules (henceforth “the Ruleset”).
+The Ruleset may include features such as ensuring that the DLC matches the OEM’s definitions, that all signals are in their allowed ranges, that frames’ timing is as expected, that diagnostic frames are meeting the requirements of the ISO standards etc.
+   Any frame meeting the rules in the Ruleset is considered “accepted” and is forwarded to be further handled by the CAN driver.
+   In the case a frame is detected to include an anomaly, it is considered “rejected”, dropped and an anomaly report shall be sent to CAN driver.

 Prerequisites
 -------------